ibm-ecm/ibm-content-navigator-samples/samplePages/ReadMe.md

 This sample web application provides HTML pages that use IBM Content Navigator modeling classes and widget classes.
 The pages demonstrate different aspects of the IBM Content Navigator toolkit.

+The sample web pages are available in the ECMClient_installdir\samples\samplePages directory.

 ### Prerequisites

 * IBM Content Navigator